-- Amends the Regional Partnership Grant (RPG) in Title IV-B, Subpart 2, by specifying the various partners that need to be a part of the collaborative agreement (interstate, state, or intrastate), including: - The mandatory partners for all partnership grants, which must include the state child welfare agency and the state agency responsible for administering the substance abuse prevention and treatment block grant - The mandatory partners for partnership grants that serve children in out-of-home care, which must include the appropriate courts that work with these families. - The optional partners, which may include Indian tribes, tribal consortium, nonprofit and for-profit child welfare service providers, community health and mental health providers, law enforcement, school personnel, and tribal child welfare agencies - Tribes entering into a RPG may (but are not required to) include the state child welfare agency as a partner, but are not allowed to partner only with tribal child welfare agencies.
-If the tribe is working in a partnership grant that serves children in out-of-home care they may include a tribal court in lieu of other judicial partners. - Extends RGGs for an additional five years (FY2017 FY2021).
-The amount per grant per fiscal year can be no less than \$250,000 and no more than \$1,000,000.
-The dollar amount was lowered from what is in current law (from \$500,000) to allow states to receive an RPG for planning before the implementation phase. - RPG grants will be awarded in two phases: first, a planning phase (not to exceed two years, and not to exceed \$250,000 or the total anticipated funding for the implementation phase); second, an implementation phase. - Payments won't be made until the Secretary determines that sufficient progress has been made in meeting the goals of the grant and that the members of the partnership are coordinating together. - Amends the RPG application requirements, including: - Modifying the goals for RPGs, including the addition of goals that improve substance abuse treatment outcomes for parents and facilitate the implementation, delivery and effectiveness of the new prevention services in Title IV-E. - Adding a description for a sustainability plan at the end of the grant. - Adding information about how the proposed activities are consistent with current research or evaluations on effective practices - Amends the performance indicators to reflect child safety and parent well-being, and try to make the indicators consistent with the outcomes measures for the new Title IV-E prevention services.
+• Amends the Regional Grant Partnership (RGP) in Title IV-B, Subpart 2, by specifying the various partners that need to be a part of the collaborative agreement (interstate, state, or intrastate), including:

-Modifies the reporting requirements to include semi-annual reports to HHS on the services provided, progress made in achieving goals, and number of children and families receiving services.
+- The mandatory partners for all partnership grants, which must include the state child welfare agency and the state agency responsible for administering the substance abuse prevention and treatment block grant - The mandatory partners for partnership grants that serve children in out-of-home care, which must include the appropriate courts that work with these families. - The optional partners, which may include Indian tribes, tribal consortium, nonprofit and for-profit child welfare service providers, community health and mental health providers, law enforcement, school personnel, tribal child welfare agencies and any others related to provision of services under the partnership. - Tribes entering into a RGP may (but are not required to) include the state child welfare agency as a partner, but are not allowed to partner only with tribal child welfare agencies.
+If the tribe is working in a partnership grant that serves children in out-of-home care they may include a tribal court in lieu of other judicial partners. - Extends RGPs for an additional five years (FY2017 FY2021).
+The amount per grant per fiscal year can be no less than \$250,000 and no more than \$1,000,000. - RPG grants will be awarded in two phases: first, a planning phase (not to exceed two years, and not to exceed \$250,000 or the total anticipated funding for the implementation phase); second, an implementation phase. - Payments won't be made until the Secretary determines that sufficient progress has been made in meeting the goals of the grant and that the members of the partnership are coordinating together. - Amends the RPG application requirements, including: - Modifying the goals for RPGs, including the addition of goals that improve substance abuse treatment outcomes for parents and families, as well as children, and focus on safe, permanent caregiving relationships for the children, an increasing reunification rate, and facilitate the implementation, delivery and effectiveness of the new prevention services in Title IV-E. - Adding a description for a sustainability plan at the end of the grant. - Adding information about how the proposed activities are consistent with current research or evaluations on effective practices - Amends the performance indicators to reflect child safety and parent well-being, and try to make the indicators consistent with the outcomes measures for the new Title IV-E prevention services. - Modifies the reporting requirements to include semi-annual reports to HHS on the services provided, progress made in achieving goals, and number of children and families receiving services. - This is effective on October 1, 2018.

-Subtitle C - Miscellaneous
+Part III - Miscellaneous

 Improving Licensing Standards for Relative Foster Family Homes (Sec.
-131):
+50731):